Carly's Song: Critical reception

-Larry Flick from Billboard wrote, "Act that left many panting with "Sadeness" returns with hypnotic down-tempo gem, layered with an insinuating, shuffling hip-hop beat, and primal female chanting.
+Larry Flick from Billboard magazine wrote, "Act that left many panting with 'Sadeness' returns with hypnotic down-tempo gem, layered with an insinuating, shuffling hip-hop beat, and primal female chanting.
 Track gets its movement and color from a subtle use of African percussion and unusual keyboard effects.
 Requisite heavy breathing adds to its sensual ambience."
 He added, "Don't miss the heavily bewigged Sharon Stone in the videoclip!"
+Alan Jones from Music Week felt the song was featured in Sliver "to great effect".